paramrajpura/RoboND-Udacity-Pick-N-Place/P2_WriteUp.md

 ### **Step - 4**: Compute first 3 joint angles for inverse position problem using geometry.

 Following are the figures explaining the geometry behind the equations to solve joint angles for first three joint.

+Diagram representing the geometry for calculation for Theta 1 angle
 ![Diagram representing the geometry for calculation for Theta 1 angle][image3]

+Diagram representing the geometry for calculation for Theta 2 angle
 ![Diagram representing the geometry for calculation for Theta 2 angle][image4]

+Diagram representing the geometry for calculation for Theta 3 angle
 ![Diagram representing the geometry for calculation for Theta 3 angle][image5]

 ### **Step - 5**: Computer last 3 joint angles using known joint angles and transform matrices.